2020 NFL Playoffs: Vikings Missing Two Cornerbacks, Saints Down Two Players For Wild Card Game

 - FB Zach Line – Knee

-The addition of Janoris Jenkins already had Eli Apple’s playing time in jeopardy, and his injury will only add to that.
+The addition of Janoris Jenkins already had Apple’s playing time in jeopardy, and his injury will only add to that.
 Otherwise, the Saints are looking healthy for Sunday’s Wild Card game, but the Vikings will be without two key defensive leaders.

 Vikings injury report for Sunday: